 What does it cost to charge a plug-in hybrid car?

 According to the Department for Business, Energy & Industrial Strategy (BEIS) the average cost for standard electricity in the UK in 2020 was 17.2p/kWh1.
-But if you sign up to OVO’s Drive Anytime tariff, you could be charging your plug-in hybrid for 5p/kWh, whenever you like – with 100% renewable electricity2 guaranteed!
+But if you add Charge Anytime to any OVO plan, you could be charging your plug-in hybrid for 7p per kWh, whenever you like.

 Are hybrid cars expensive to insure?

 Unfortunately, hybrid cars can be a little more expensive to insure than conventional cars, because the parts can be more expensive to repair and replace.
 But, with the market being so competitive, prices are being driven lower and lower.